oferwald/transposh/readme.txt

  * Turkish translation by [Semih Yeşilyurt](http://kingdroid.net)

 == Changelog ==
+= 2012/03/01 - 0.8.2 =
+ * Fix an error where MSN is the only engine available but is not the default engine
+ * Added support for Esparanto for Google and Hmong Daw for Bing
+ * Fix the z-index issue with Twenty-Twelve
 = 2011/12/12 - 0.8.1 =
  * Allow setting comment lanaguage meta data from the admin interface
  * Enable live human translations backup by default